elghayatesalma/Tidy/README.md

 # Tidy

 First, you need the get the google-services.json file from the Firebase console.

-Go to https://console.firebase.google.com/u/0/project/tidy-71f32/settings/general/android:cse403.sp2020.tidy and click the download button.

-(You will need to be authorized to access the console)
+- Go to https://console.firebase.google.com/u/0/project/tidy-71f32/settings/general/android:cse403.sp2020.tidy and click the download button (You will need to be authorized to access the console)

 Building:

 Generate installable APK:
 ./gradlew assembleDebug

 The APK is located

 Build From Android Studio:

-Import the project into Android Studio through VCS

-Build -> make project
+Import the project into Android Studio through VCS Build -> make project

 To run from Android studio, first configure an Android device to use for running - either a physical device or an emulator.
 Then, in Android Studio:
 Run -> app